You can find dual diagnosis treatment at several different rehab centers in the state of Missouri.

 Co-occurring disorder and dual diagnosis treatments are available with the men’s and women’s residential treatment programs.

-This treatment program is backed by:
+This treatment program is backed by evidence-based methods of treatment and CARF accreditation.

 Location and contact information: